jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/integration/conversionRule/conversionRuleInfo.rst

 .. code-block:: xml

     <?xml version='1.0'?>
-    <xsl:stylesheet version="1.0"
+    <xsl:stylesheet version="2.0"
                     xmlns:xsl="http://www.w3.org/1999/XSL/Transform"
                     xmlns:saxon="http://saxon.sf.net/"
                     xmlns:wdExtensions="java:com.whitedoc.xslt.extensions.WdExtensions"
                     exclude-result-prefixes="saxon wdExtensions">

-There are 4 static methods:
+There are several static methods:

 | 1. wdExtensions:getValueFromDictionary(String dictionaryUuid, String columnByUuid, String valueToFind, String columnToFind)
-| Can be used to find a value in column
+| Can be used to find a value in column.

 | 2. wdExtensions:getRecordUuidByValueFromDictionary(String dictionaryUuid, String columnUuid, String valueToFind)
-| Can be used to find UUID of dictionary record
+| Can be used to find UUID of dictionary record.

 | 3. wdExtensions:createAttachementWithSourceFile()
 | Extension uploads original file to storage, creates attachment UUID and return UUID as result.
 This extension can be used if created envelope required original file.
 Each repetition of extension will create new attachment with new UUID.

 | 4. wdExtensions:getMailboxUuidByAlias(String mailboxAlias)
-| Extension accepts alias name and return mailboxUUID.
+| Extension accepts alias name and returns mailboxUUID.
 Can be used to configure recipients in flow.
 Instead of mailboxAlias can be path to respective value in original document.

+| 5. wdExtensions:findEnvelopeUuidByField(String templateUuid, String fieldName, String fieldValue)
+| Extension searches for a exact value in the template field and returns envelopeUuid only if one envelope is found.

+| 6. wdExtensions:chainEnvelope(String envelopeUuid)
+| Extension returns existing chainUuid or creates a new one for the envelope.
+Can return null if already chained by another mailbox.
+Must be used for chainUuid attribute in envelope.

 XSLT Predefined Parameters
 ==========================